Babymother (1998) is widely considered to be the first truly Black British musical.

 What was the general mood for Black creatives when you were immersed in building the world of Babymother and how, if at all, was that infused into the film?

-Parminder: For me, it was basically that I had moved out of arts and culture in the Greater London Council in 1986 when it was abolished, and moved into filmmaking, starting at the BBC so that, by 1993 when we pitched Babymother for script development, I was working as a Series Producer in the BBC on Developing Stories with directors from Africa, Asia and Latin America, making films about the Gulf War in the Middle East, as well as producing films through our own independent production company, Formation Films.
+Parminder: For me, it was basically that I had moved out of arts and culture in the Greater London Council in 1986 when it was abolished, and moved into filmmaking, starting at the BBC.
+By 1993 when we pitched Babymother for script development, I was working as a Series Producer in the BBC on Developing Stories with directors from Africa, Asia, and Latin America, making films about the Gulf War in the Middle East, as well as producing films through our own independent production company, Formation Films.

-For me, the time during which Babymother was developed and into production (1993-1998) also coincided with an economic boom in this country.
-There was political will to support arts, culture, and creativity, and there were a huge number of independent Black creative, arts and cultural institutions, many of which have their roots in the ’70s and ’80s were thriving.
+The time during which Babymother was developed and into production (1993-1998) also coincided with an economic boom in this country.
+There was political will to support arts, culture, and creativity, and there were a huge number of independent Black creative, arts, and cultural institutions, many of which have their roots in the ’70s and ’80s were thriving.

 The film displays women’s experiences against the backdrop of the dancehall scene and how they continue to thrive even when obstacles come their way.
 What was the reasoning behind this angle?

-Julian: The reasoning behind having women protagonists, a woman’s story, was a story that had certainly been less told than the one with the guys on the street, as we said there, or on the road, as we say now.
-That work, in terms of the male perspective, was already clichéd, you could say.
-That the expectation or the stereotype of the Jamaican gangster, the Jamaican posses, at that time, were very much in the popular imagination.
+Julian: The reasoning behind having women protagonists; a woman’s story, was a story that had certainly been less told than the one with the guys on the street.
+That work, in terms of the male perspective, was already clichéd.
+The stereotype of the Jamaican gangster, the Jamaican posses, at that time, was very much in the popular imagination.
 I wanted to go beside that, or behind that, or instead of that by concentrating on the woman’s story and the home life, as much as the street life.